Facebook and Google need to own their role in spreading misinformation -- and fix it

 However the internet is not a democracy.
 Information is controlled by a cartel of media companies, who are not motivated to help their users share information, but rather to profit off of their attention.
 Google, Facebook, and Twitter know that their businesses profit by deeply understanding their users, and the type of content that captures each individual user's attention.

 Their algorithms learn what information attracts attention, then in turn promote that content to exactly the users who are most likely to consume and share it, which in turn gives that content more attention, and generates more profit.
-As a society, we communicate with other using products that aren't designed to help us communicate — they're designed to keep us watching.
+As a society, we communicate with each other using products that aren't designed to help us communicate — they're designed to keep us watching.

 The flaws in this system are baked into its design.
 These flaws have been repeatedly exploited, and we're still vulnerable.
 We're vulnerable to content that grabs our attention, regardless of its veracity or substance.
 We're vulnerable to targeting systems that understand our preferences, our beliefs, and our politics, and can show attention-grabbing, influential content to exactly the people most likely to be manipulated by it.
 And we're vulnerable to automation -- fake accounts that invent, share, and amplify information to fool tech company algorithms into believing information will be valuable in capturing their users' attention.